srainney/AAP_pay/README.md

 # Terminal 2 - JSClient
 cd JSClient && pnpm dev

-# Terminal 3 - Client
-cd Client && pnpm dev
 ```

 2. Access the applications:
 - JSClient: http://localhost:1234 (or the port shown in terminal)
-- Client: http://localhost:5173 (or the port shown in terminal)
 - Server functions will be available at your Twilio Runtime domain

 ## Notes